Foreign body: Peritoneum

 Foreign bodies in the peritoneum can include retained surgical instruments after abdominal surgery.
 Rarely, an intrauterine device can perforate the uterine wall and enter the peritoneum.

 Foreign bodies in the peritoneum eventually become contained in a foreign body granuloma.
-In the extremely rare case of retained ectopic pregnancy, this forms a lithopedion.
+In the extremely rare case of retained ectopic pregnancy, this forms a lithopedion, which involves the fetus being too large to be reabsorbed, and is calcified as a means of shielding the surrounding tissue from infection.

 Other

 Foreign bodies can also become lodged in other locations: